SOGeKING-NUL/SOL-Coups-100xdevs-/README.md

 </dd></dl></dd></dl></dd></dl>
 <br>

-Once a correct sender's wallet address is provided, user is taken to the payment gateway where awindow of 5 min opens for user to make payment.
+Once a valid sender's wallet address is provided, the user is directed to the payment gateway, where a 5-minute window is available to complete the payment.

 <dl><dd><dl><dd><dl><dd>
   <div>